-Chilean Cheese Empanadas are very popular in Chile; they are a classic appetizer, but also popular as snacks or lunches.
+Cheese Empanadas are very popular in Chile; they are a classic appetizer and popular as snacks or lunches.
 Empanadas abound throughout Latin America with different fillings and doughs.

-In this case, the recognizable touch is the use of Chilean cheese: Chanco “queso de Fundo” cheese.
+In this case, the recognizable touch is Chilean cheese: Chanco “queso de Fundo” cheese.
 It is a ripe cheese with a milky flavor that melts very well.
-In the USA the nearest cheeses are the Havarti or Muenster.
+In the USA, the closest cheeses are the Havarti or Muenster.

 In the recipe, I explain how to make them fried or baked.
-It is essential that the dough is left thin so that it is crispy after cooked.
+The dough must be left thin so that it is crispy when eating.

-You can buy the dough premade frozen and use this plastic empanada sealer/press (affiliate link) if in a hurry.
+If you are in a hurry, buy the dough premade frozen and use a plastic empanada sealer/press.

 Maybe you are interested in the recipe: Chilean Beef Empanadas.Print